fluent/fluent-bit-docs/administration/scheduling-and-retries.md

 ## Configure retries

-The scheduler provides a configuration option called `Retry_Limit`, which can be set independently on each output section.
+The scheduler provides a configuration option called `Retry_Limit`, which can be set independently for each output section.
 This option lets you disable retries or impose a limit to try N times and then discard the data after reaching that limit:

 |  | Value | Description |